Unsupervised multi-modal Styled Content Generation: Experiments

 \subsection{Generation Quality}

-We begin by comparing the quality of the results generated by StyleGAN \cite{karras2019style} and Glow \cite{kingma2018glow} to those generated by \SName and \UName, when trained on bi-modal datasets containing images from two classes: our own dataset of handwritten letters `A' and `B', and the Cats \& Dogs dataset from DRIT~\cite{DRIT_plus}.
-Since each of these datasets consists of two distinct classes, we also compare with two StyleGAN models, each trained only on half of each dataset that consists of images from the same single class.
+We begin by comparing the visual and the quantitative quality of the results generated by StyleGAN \cite{karras2019style} and Glow \cite{kingma2018glow} to those generated by \SName and \UName, when trained on bi-modal datasets containing images from two classes: our own dataset of handwritten letters `A' and `B', and the Cats \& Dogs dataset from DRIT~\cite{DRIT_plus}.
+Since each of these datasets consists of two distinct classes, we also compare with two StyleGAN models, each trained on only the part of each dataset that consists of images from the same single class.
+Since training these two StyleGAN models involves splitting the training datasets, we also train \UName and \SName with only half of the dataset, to ensure a fair comparison.
 The results of this experiment are summarized in Figure~\ref{tab:FID}.

-It may be seen that some of the images generated by a single StyleGAN do not look like plausible handwritten letters `A' or `B'.
-This is also true for some of the Cats/Dogs results, where some of the generated images look like a mixture between a dog and a cat (see for example the bottom image in the second column from the left).
-Quantitatively, the single StyleGAN results in the highest (worst) FID score (among the GAN-based methods), for both datasets.

-When training two StyleGAN models on each dataset (split accordingly), the visual results are improved only slightly, and the reduction in the FID score is also quite small.
-We hypothesize that the reason for this is that the two separate models have more degrees of freedom, and fail to leverage the style commonalities present across the entire multi-modal input distribution.
-An additional factor might be that each of the two StyleGAN models in this case was trained on only half the number of training samples.

-The visual results generated by Glow, appear to be blurrier than the training samples.
-Quantitatively, the FID scores are the worst for the A/B dataset, and second worst for the Cats/Dogs.
+The visual results generated by Glow, appear to be blurrier than the training samples, and also compared to the results of the other methods in this comparison.
+Quantitatively, Glow's FID scores are the worst for the A/B dataset, and second worst for the Cats/Dogs.
 It should also be noted that some of the images generated by Glow were completely black; we filtered these results out, before computing the FID scores.
+Had these results been included, the resulting FID scores would have been much worse.